Xilinx/vmk180-trd/docs/source/docs/platform1/platform1_landing.rst

 VMK180 TRD demonstrates the following functionalities,

-* Video captured from MIPI image sensor is processed and displays on a Jupyter Notebook or a HDMI monitor connected to x86 host machine (root complex).
+* Video captured from MIPI image sensor is processed and displayed on a Jupyter Notebook or a HDMI monitor connected to x86 host machine (root complex).
 * Video frames are looped from a x86 host machine (root complex) to the VMK180 evaluation board (endpoint) through the PCIe QDMA bridge interface for data processing and displayed onto the HDMI monitor connected to the host.
 * Video frames are transferred from x86 host machine (root complex) to VMK180 evaluation board (end point) processed and displayed onto the HDMI monitor connected to VMK180 evaluation board.